 - Witness statements from anyone who saw the accident, including coworkers and managers

 Sometimes, employers offer injured workers a lump sum settlement after an accident to settle a claim.
 Though lump sum settlements can offer medical and lost wage benefits, it’s important to have a lawyer review the settlement before you agree to anything to ensure that you’re receiving what you need and deserve to recover.

 Helping You Get Back on Your Feet After an Accident

 The Law Offices of Anthony Urban, P.C. is committed to guiding individuals toward recovery after they’ve been injured in a work-related accident.
-Through our free consultation, our workers’ compensation lawyers can better understand your situation and offer you next steps before you make any decisions.
+Through our consultation, our workers’ compensation lawyers can better understand your situation and offer you next steps before you make any decisions.
 Navigating the workers’ comp system can be complex, and we want to help you file for benefits in a way that will ensure you can receive what you need to cover medical expenses and wages.
 We’re also available to provide legal counsel if you were offered a lump sum settlement.